MP Estate Planning UK

 How can beneficiaries reclaim tax when trust payments are treated as their income?

-How are pension arrangements treated for inheritance tax once benefits enter a settlement?
+How are pension death benefits treated for inheritance tax once they enter a discretionary trust?

-Once funds are paid into a settlement they become part of the relevant property regime for inheritance tax.
-That means periodic ten-year charges and exit charges can apply, and the usual exemptions for pensions no longer cover those funds.
-Trustees must plan for these potential IHT liabilities.
+Once funds are paid into a discretionary trust, they become part of the relevant property regime for IHT.
+This means periodic ten-year charges (maximum 6% of value above the nil rate band, currently £325,000) and exit charges when capital leaves the trust.
+The usual exemptions that apply while funds remain inside a registered pension scheme no longer cover them.
+Trustees must plan for these potential IHT liabilities from the outset.

-When do periodic and exit charges apply to discretionary settlements?
+When do periodic and exit charges apply to discretionary trusts?

 How does a ten-year anniversary link to when a member joined a trust-based scheme?